 Price: Expensive

 The lively and historic town of Haro also happens to boast one of the region’s finest restaurants – Las Duelas.
 Chef Juan Nales contemporary take on Riojan cuisine is befitting, a bright, stylish, and modern space more reminiscent of a hotel bar than a traditional local restaurant.
 Nales staunchly believes in only using local market produce to craft a 21st-century menu – expect such delights as Veal cheeks with white truffle butter, mushroom risotto with Parmesan foam, loan of venison with hazelnut croquettes, and fried hake with red peppers and virgin olive oil infused mayonnaise.
-For dessert, we must insist you try his fresh cheese ice cream and red wine sorbet.
+We must insist you try his fresh cheese ice cream and red wine sorbet for dessert.
 Attached to the hotel Agustinos, the staff are some of the most courteous in the region, highly professional, charming, and attentive.
-And as you’d expect, the wine offering is superb, with over 200 different wines and unusually for Rioja, some attractive options from further afield.
+And as you’d expect, the wine offering is superb, with over 200 different wines and, unusually for Rioja, some attractive options from further afield.
 This delightful den of fine Riojan gastronomy is open for business Monday-Saturday, lunchtimes, and dinner.
 Closed every Sunday.

 Avenida de La Rioja 17, 26230, Casalarreina, Spain